On Choosing the Poems and Letter

 it is the symbolic expression of expansion and concentration—of centrifugal energy, which moves from the center to the periphery, and of centripetal energy, which returns to it center, axis, or font and source, to extend itself once more, following a universal law obeyed by the tides of the sea (ebb and flow) and the earth (condensation, expansion)—like the diastole and systole, the inhaling and exhaling, of the human being or the universe, that is, of the microcosmic as of the macrocosmic.

 A wheel is round, like Circumference, a circle with spokes.
 It encompasses opposites: the turning of wheels implies endless repetition, but also travel and transit—wheels on wagons and carriages take you places.
-Emerson invokes wheels in the sentence after his definition of “the life of man” as “a self-evolving circle,” quoted in the Introduction to the poems: “The extent to which this generation of circles, wheels without wheels, will go, depends on the force or truth of the individual soul.”
+Emerson invokes wheels in the sentence after his definition of “the life of man” as “a self-evolving circle,” quoted in the Introduction to the poems:

 In Buddhist thought and art, the wheel is an important symbol, representing the teaching of Buddha about spiritual change: